idoberk/WalletBuddy/README.md

 This is not a finished product and is still a work in progress.
 There are still bugs that needs to be fixed, and I will continue on improving the application overtime.

 ## Disclaimer
-WalletBuddy is for development purposes only and is not intended for use in production.
+WalletBuddy is for development and learning purposes only and is not intended for use in production.